Syria denounces Arab League for telling Assad to quit

 It said Brigadier-General Hassan al-Ibrahim and another officer were killed on Sunday when insurgents shot at their car in Damascus province.
 He was the third brigadier killed in a week.
 It said 11 people were also killed in an attack in Homs.

-(Additional reporting by Tamim, Elyan, Ayman Samir and Yasmine Saleh in Cairo, Dominic Evans and Erika Solomon in Beirut, Thomas Grove in Moscow and Mariam Karouny in Damascus; Editing by Myra MacDonald)
+(Additional reporting by Tamim, Elyan, Ayman Samir and Yasmine Saleh in Cairo and Dominic Evans and Erika Solomon in Beirut)